-Table 15: Flag Status Register Bit Definitions
+Table 17: Flag Status Register Bit Definitions

-Bit Name Settings Description Notes 7 Program or erase controller 0 = Busy 1 = Ready Status bit: Indicates whether a PROGRAM, ERASE, WRITE STATUS REGISTER or WRITE NONVOLATILE CON- FIGURATION REGISTER command cycle is in progress.
-2, 3 6 Erase suspend 0 = Not in effect 1 = In effect Status bit: Indicates whether an ERASE operation has been or is going to be suspended.
-3 5 Erase 0 = Clear 1 = Failure or protection error Error bit: Indicates whether an ERASE operation has succeeded or failed.
-4 1 = Failure or protection error succeeded or failed.
-Also indicates a Error bit: Indicates whether a PROGRAM operation has succeeded or failed.
-Also indicates an attempt to program a 0 to a 1 when $V{PP} = V{PPH}$ and the data pattern is a multiple of 64 bits.
-4, 5 3 V {PP} 0 = Enabled 1 = Disabled (Default) Error bit: Indicates an invalid voltage on V {PP} during a PROGRAM or ERASE operation.
-4, 5 2 Program suspend 0 = Not in effect 1 = In effect Status bit: Indicates whether a PROGRAM operation has been or is going to be suspended.
-3 1 Protection 0 = Clear 1 = Failure or protection error Error bit: Indicates whether an ERASE or PROGRAM operation has attempted to modify the protected array sector, or whether a PROGRAM operation has attempted to access the locked OTP space.
-4, 5 0 Reserved Reserved Reserved
+Bit Name Settings Description Notes 7 Program or erase controller 0 = Busy 1 = Ready Status bit: Indicates whether one of the following command cycles is in progress: WRITE STATUS REGISTER, WRITE NONVOLATILE CONFIGURATION REGISTER, PROGRAM, or ERASE.
+2, 5 6 Erase suspend 0 = Not in effect 1 = In effect Status bit: Indicates whether an ERASE operation has been or is going to be suspended.
+2 5 Erase 0 = Clear 1 = Failure or protection error Error bit: Indicates whether an ERASE operation has succeeded or failed.
+3, 4 4 Program 0 = Clear 1 = Failure or protection error Error bit: Indicates whether a PROGRAM operation has succeeded or failed; also an attempt to program a 0 to a 1 when $V{PP} = V{PPH}$ and the data pattern is a multiple of 64 bits.
+3, 4 3 V {PP} 0 = Enabled 1 = Disabled (Default) Error bit: Indicates an invalid voltage on V {PP} during a PROGRAM or ERASE operation.
+3, 4 2 Program sus- pend 0 = Not in effect 1 = In effect Status bit: Indicates whether a PROGRAM operation has been or is going to be suspended.
+2 1 Protection 0 = Clear 1 = Failure or protection error Error bit: Indicates whether an ERASE or PROGRAM operation has attempted to modify the protected array sector, or whether a PROGRAM operation has attempted to access the locked OTP space.
+3, 4